julialotta/julialotta/README.md

 I have a background in project management, digital marketing and music.
 I've always been curious to learn new things and gone under the inofficial title "the IT support" my whole life.

-### Looking for internship in 2023
-I'm looking for a Front End Developer internship position!<br>
-- January 23 - May 12 // 16 weeks // Stockholm

-### Internship fall of 2022
+### Developer Internship, Istya, Paris
-Between October and December I will be doing an internship as a developer at Istya in Paris.
+Between October and December 2022 I'm doing an internship as a developer at [Istya](https://istya.co/) in Paris.
 Doing agile work with techniques like React, React Native, TypeScript, Node, MondoDB and more.
+Istya is part of the world's biggest startup campus - Station F.

 ### Some of my skills